MB1151/mimic_makemore/README.md

 Each `makemore` directory contains two parallel sets of implementations for the same models:

 1. Step by Step implementation in the Jupiter notebooks where each line of code is explained in detail and executed.
-2. Modularized implementation of the same model in python scripts which is used to train a a very small toy dataset.
+2. Modularized implementation of the same model in python scripts which is used to build the models.

 ---